curiousdev-io/blog.curiousdev.io/blog/2025-11-14-serverless-containers-part-3.md

 ...
 ```

-Technically, this is all you need to have present in your Lambda image for it to work with the AWS Lambda service.
+Technically, you could stop here and your Lambda image would work with the AWS Lambda service.
 However, like any good software developer, you'll want to build and test your application locally before deploying it to AWS.
 Let's review how to make that happen.

 ### Runtime Interface Emulator (RIE)